Women's suffrage

-Most major Western powers extended voting rights to women by the interwar period, including Canada (1917), Germany (1918), the United Kingdom (1918 for women over 30 who met certain property requirements, 1928 for all women), Austria, the Netherlands (1919) and the United States (1920).
+Prior to 1893, there were instances where women could vote in some elections and at the subnational level.
+The first national granting of women's suffrage was in 1893 in the then self-governing British colony of New Zealand.
+National and international organizations formed to coordinate efforts towards women voting, especially the International Woman Suffrage Alliance (founded in 1904 in Berlin, Germany).
+Most major Western powers extended voting rights to women by the interwar period, including Canada (1917), Germany (1918), Austria, the Netherlands (1919), the United States (1920) and the United Kingdom (1928).
 Notable exceptions in Europe were France, where women could not vote until 1944, Greece (equal voting rights for women did not exist there until 1952, although, since 1930, literate women were able to vote in local elections), and Switzerland (where, since 1971, women could vote at the federal level, and between 1959 and 1990, women got the right to vote at the local canton level).

 In many countries, limited suffrage for women was granted before universal suffrage for men; for instance, literate women or property owners were granted suffrage before all men received it.
 The United Nations encouraged women's suffrage in the years following World War II, and the Convention on the Elimination of All Forms of Discrimination Against Women (1979) identifies it as a basic right with 189 countries currently being parties to this convention.

 History

-Women's suffrage globally by decade of approval.

 Anna II, Abbess of Quedlinburg.
 In the pre-modern era in some parts of Europe, abbesses were permitted to participate and vote in various European national assemblies by virtue of their rank within the Roman Catholic and Protestant churches.

 Before the 19th century

-In ancient Athens, often cited as the birthplace of democracy, only adult male citizens who owned land were permitted to vote.
+In ancient Athens, often cited as the birthplace of democracy, only adult male citizens could vote.
+Women, slaves, and metics (resident foreigners) could not.
 Through subsequent centuries, Europe was ruled by monarchs, though various forms of parliament arose at different times.
 The high rank ascribed to abbesses within the Catholic Church permitted some women the right to sit and vote at national assemblies – as with various high-ranking abbesses in Medieval Germany, who were ranked among the independent princes of the empire.
 Their Protestant successors enjoyed the same privilege almost into modern times.

-Marie Guyart, a French nun who worked with the First Nations people of Canada during the 17th century, wrote in 1654 regarding the suffrage practices of Iroquois women: "These female chieftains are women of standing amongst the savages, and they have a deciding vote in the councils.
+Marie Guyart, a French nun who worked with the First Nations people of Canada during the 17th century, wrote in 1654 regarding the suffrage practices of Iroquois women: "These female chieftains... have a deciding vote in the councils.
 They make decisions there like their male counterparts, and it is they who even delegated as first ambassadors to discuss peace."
 The Iroquois, like many First Nations in North America, had a matrilineal kinship system.
 Property and descent were passed through the female line.
 Women elders voted on hereditary male chiefs and could depose them.

 South Australian suffragist Catherine Helen Spence stood for office in 1897.
 In a first for the modern world, South Australia granted women the right to stand for Parliament in 1895.